pozh/ccnquotes/README.md

 1. Assume that the application will run in a modern browser only, so no need to worry much about compatibility.
 2. We kept the scope of work minimal on purpose, coming up with a polished design is definitely going to earn you more points than adding functionalities.
 3. We will also pay attention on how you structure your e2e tests using [cypress](https://www.cypress.io).
+4. Take the time you need to complete the assignement, it's not a race.

 If you have any questions or difficulties running the dev environment locally feel free to contact us.